cori/post-capture/README.md

 Simply `POST` to the root url and the `POST` body will be saved to .data/db.json.

+`GET /last` returns the last element in the database's JSON file.
+Presumably this will be the last POST added, but there's no guarantee of that.

 `GET /:id` returns the record matching the supplied id as JSON

 `GET  /:id/body` returns just the body of the matching record